Luxocracy/Dotabuffer/README.md

 5. The extension should now be loaded.

 ## Version
-* Version 0.1.3
+* Version 0.1.4
-* - Improved the date display of matches and latest match to say "x years/months/days/hours ago" instead of just the date.
+* - Optimized some stupid mistakes in the code...
+* - Enabled async ajax request.
+Which should make opening the extension more responsive.
+(Was disabled out of habit because of issues in the past.)

 [Full Changelog](https://github.com/Luxocracy/Dotabuffer/blob/master/src/Changelog.txt)